 The boy had been crying the past three days.
 Off and on, more on than off.
 Dada and Chorda (his elder brothers) seemed to be doing much better.
 They were quieter and more withdrawn.
 A doctor had dropped by to check on them, taking them aside one by one and speaking to them in low tones.

 The past two days however, the boy could hardly recognize his two elder brothers.
 They held him in turns and comforted him every chance they got.
-The frowns of irritation, the naughty murderous looks, the punches and the chimtis….it seemed as if they had never existed.
-Now they smiled gentle smiles through reddened eyes, smiles that the boy had always craved to see but had never known they existed.
+The frowns of irritation, the murderous looks, the punches, they seemed as if they had never existed.
+Now they smiled gentle reassuring smiles through reddened eyes, smiles that the boy had always craved to see but had never known they existed.

-“She’ll be back, you’ll see,” said Naw-Mesho,” Your Ma has just gone away for a while.
+“She’ll be back, you’ll see,” Naw-Mesho was saying,” Your Ma has just gone away for a while.
 Don’t you sometimes wish you ran away and became a fighter pilot?
 It’s something like that”.
-(The Indo-Pak War was on and those days every kid the boy knew wanted to be Flt Lt Trevor Keelor).
-Naw-Mesho reached in his pocket and began to dab at the kid’s eyes softly with a kerchief.
+(The Indo-Pak War was on and those days every kid the boy knew wanted to be Flt.
+Lt.
+Trevor Keelor).
+Naw-Mesho reached in his pocket and began to dab at the boy’s eyes softly with a kerchief.

 And the boy….me.